qmacro/teched-jq-talk/README.md

 }
 ```

 Nice!
-We've just called our first function, which expects a single argument, which is an expression that is invoked upon each of the values (the semantics of the "map" part of this function name are strong and relevant here).

-> See [FOFP 1.4 A different approach with map](https://qmacro.org/blog/posts/2016/05/03/fofp-1.4-a-different-approach-with-map/) for more on map.
+We've just called our first function, which expects a single argument, which is an expression that is invoked upon each of the values (the semantics of the "map" part of this function name are strong and relevant here; see [FOFP 1.4 A different approach with map](https://qmacro.org/blog/posts/2016/05/03/fofp-1.4-a-different-approach-with-map/) for more on map).

 > In fact, if you were typing this into the filter box in ijq, and had got to entering just the name of the function `map_values`, you might have seen this in the error box:
 >